babybuddy/babybuddy/README.md

 The minimum *start* time (in the instance's time zone) after which a sleep entry is considered a nap.
 Expects the 24-hour format %H:%M.

+### 'POSTGRES_DB'

+*Default: postgres*

+The name of the PostgreSQL table Baby Buddy will utilize.

+### 'POSTGRES_HOST'

+*Default: db*

+The name of the PostgreSQL host.

+### 'POSTGRES_PASSWORD'

+*No Default*

+The password for the PostgreSQL user used to connect to PostgreSQL.
+In the default example, this is the root PostgreSQL password.

+### 'POSTGRES_PORT'

+*Default: 5432*

+The port PostgreSQL listens on if not the default 5432.

+### 'POSTGRES_USER'

+*Default: postgres*

+The username Baby Buddy will use to connect to the PostgreSQL database.

 ### `SECRET_KEY`